Collection of free discrete plugins for lazy loading YouTube or Vimeo videos.

-This rescue kit includes an 83-page PDF Guide and 7-minute MP4 Video instructions.
+This rescue kit includes an 19-page PDF Guide and 5-minute video instructions.

-WordPress non-features slow down every page and post of your site.
-Now you can finally remove the slowness and fluff imposed by goofy features added by WordPress committee bureaucracy.
-Disable them without programming or coding.
+Embedded video slows down your site’s pages and posts.
+Now you can finally remove the slowness and fluff imposed by goofy features added by YouTube preloaded ad bloat.
+Delay loading garbage – without programming or coding.

 These recommended super-lightweight plugins are downloadable from the free WordPress plugin directory.
 We show you where they are hiding in the 55,000 listing.
-These fast-loading specialty plugins allow you to choose disconnecting performance-killing non-features and filler of WordPress core – and default themes.
+These fast-loading specialty plugins allow you to choose delaying reprehensible video assets.

 Get speed tips and instructions.
 You’re buying our knowledge and expertise.
 Links to resources are included for your convenience and backup.
 All open-source downloads are the property of their original authors and protected by GPL licenses.
 They are endorsed and available from the WordPress plugin directory.
 We don’t provide support.
 But we do answer email speed questions for 30 days after purchase.